KStockton/Movie-Tracker/README.md

-# Welcome to Movie-Tracker
+# Movie-Tracker Featuring the MovieDB API

-## The Goals and Objectives of this project is as below:
-Movie Tracker is a web application built for anyone that would like to save their favorite new releases.
-You can get started by creating an account.
-You can also see your favorites in the nav link as well as view more movie info.
+### Goals and Objectives:
+The goal of this project was to create an application where a user could sign in and out while savinig their favorit movies.
+Also this was our first project using React Router and Redux.

 ## Installing / Lets Get Started
 ```bash